 Take steps to improve your conversion rates.
 It’s an especially powerful tactic for small businesses.

 Because you can get better results by using the same resources you have.
 It means you can start to scale your business and make headway on your competitors without outspending them.

 Whether your business is brand new or has been around for a while, there is always room for improvement.

-You can make simple modifications to your ecommerce website to get more conversion and the tips I provided are the best place for you to start.
+You can make simple modifications to your ecommerce website to get more conversion and the tips we provided are the best place for you to start.

 You can start applying some of these elements to your website right away.

 But over time, you need to optimize your ecommerce website if you want to get as many sales as possible.
-Follow these tips, and I’m sure you’ll see an improvement.
+Follow these tips, and we’re sure you’ll see an improvement.

 Trust us, they work.